Socket

 (Request)

-A getter proxy that returns the reference to the request
+A getter proxy that returns the reference to the request that

-originated the underlying engine.io Client
+originated the underlying engine.io Client.
+Useful for accessing

-request headers such as Cookie
+request headers such as Cookie or User-Agent.

 - socket.handshake